 Final Switching Devices (FSDs) typically accomplish this when the OSSDs go to an OFF state.

-Refer to the output specifications in the Receiver Specifications and these warnings before making OSSD output connections and interfacing the EZ-SCREEN LP to the machine.
+Refer to the output specifications in the Specifications on page 16 and these warnings before making OSSD output connections and interfacing the EZ-SCREEN LP to the machine.